Mark-Paul Gosselaar

 Mark-Paul Harry Gosselaar (/ˈɡɒslər/; born March 1, 1974) is an American actor.
-He is known for his television roles, most notably as Zack Morris in Saved by the Bell.
-In 1991, he won a Young Artist Award for Best Young Actor Starring in an Off-Primetime Series.
+He is best known for playing Zack Morris in the NBC series Saved by the Bell and both its sequel series, Saved by the Bell: The College Years and the 2020 Peacock original series of the same name.
+For his role as Zack Morris, he won three Young Artist Awards in 1991 and 1993 and a YoungStar Award in 1995, as well as other accolades.

-Other well-received roles he is known for include Paul Johnson in the ABC sitcom series Mixed-ish, Detective John Clark Jr. in NYPD Blue, and Peter Bash in Franklin & Bash.
+He also played Paul Johnson in the ABC sitcom series Mixed-ish, Detective John Clark Jr. in NYPD Blue, and Peter Bash in the TNT legal series Franklin & Bash.
 He was also the lead in the 1998 film Dead Man on Campus.
-He later starred in the 2016 and 2019 TV series Pitch and The Passage, respectively.
+He later starred in the Fox TV series Pitch (2016) and The Passage (2019).
+From 2023 to 2025, he starred as the main antagonist in the weekly NBC procedural drama Found.

 Early life

 Gosselaar was born in Panorama City, Los Angeles, the son of Paula (née van den Brink), a homemaker and hostess for KLM, and Hans Gosselaar, a plant supervisor for Anheuser-Busch.
 He is the youngest of his parents' four children, and was the only one not born in the Netherlands.

 His Dutch-born father is of German and Dutch Jewish descent.
 Gosselaar's Jewish paternal great-grandparents, Hartog and Hester Gosselaar, were murdered at the Sobibor extermination camp during the Holocaust.
-His Indonesian mother, who was born in Bali, Indonesia, was a flight attendant for KLM Royal Dutch Airlines.
+His Dutch-Indonesian mother, who was born in Bali, Indonesia, was a flight attendant for KLM Royal Dutch Airlines.

-Gosselaar has described himself as "half-Asian", and mentioned collecting things from Indonesia.
+Gosselaar has described himself as "half-Asian,” and mentioned collecting things from Indonesia.

 Gosselaar speaks Dutch, and was fluent for a time, at home.
 His parents later separated.

 Gosselaar's mother was his manager.
-He began modeling at the age of five, and as a child, he also appeared in commercials for Oreo cookies and Smurf merchandise, later winning guest spots on television series.
+He began modeling at the age of five, and as a child, he also appeared in commercials for Cookie Crisp cereal and Smurf merchandise, later winning guest spots on television series.
 He spent his teenage years in the Santa Clarita Valley in Southern California, where he attended Hart High School.

 Gosselaar has said that his natural hair color is brown, but he was "blondish" as a kid.
 His hair was dyed blond throughout his run on Saved by the Bell.